Write a Self-help Book: A Beginner’s Guide.

 4. Rich Dad, Poor Dad by Robert Kiyosaki

 Robert Kiyosaki’s book, ‘Rich Dad, Poor Dad,’ is probably one of the most well-known around the world when it comes to wealth creation and management.
 Kiyosaki tackles the ‘financial literacy’ that’s missing in schools.
 Growing up, he had two father figures.
 One who struggled paycheck to paycheck while the other was a multimillionaire; he named them ‘poor dad’ and ‘rich dad.’
-It is a book for anyone who has a negative belief system regarding money or the world and wants to develop an understanding of how they can make money can work for themselves.
+It is a book for anyone who has a negative belief system regarding money or the world and wants to develop an understanding of how they can make money and work for themselves.

 5. How to Win Friends & Influence People by Dale Carnegie

 Many people consider this book to be one of the most timeless pieces of self-help books ever written.
-Unlike the mass majority, Dale Carnegie believed that most successes come in life when we can communicate with people effectively rather than brilliant insights.
+Unlike the mass majority, Dale Carnegie believed that most successes come in life when we can communicate with people effectively rather than with brilliant insights.
 His book teaches skills that show you how to value people and make them feel appreciated rather than manipulated.

-Steps to Write a Self-Help Book:
+How to Write a Self-Help Book?

 1. Brainstorming Ideas